 And it also explains why downloads are going at a snail’s pace.
 Needless to say, Opera VPN will be exceptionally slow regardless of what server location you’re using.
 Even “Europe” is very slow and I live on this continent.

 For a free VPN, this is nothing strange, which is why I always recommend premium choices.
-In this case, I’d say ExpressVPN is your best bet because it’s the fastest service on the market.
+In this case, I’d say NordVPN is your best bet because it’s the fastest service on the market.

 Is Opera VPN Good for Gaming?